NisalG/laravel-crud-api-be/README.md

         - Modify the exception handling in the TestCase class to throw exceptions instead of rendering them.
 See `tests\TestCase.php`
     - Post Controller testing:
         - `php artisan make:factory PostFactory --model=Post`
+        - Category entity changes:
+            - Also need to create CategoryFactory since a category_id is required to create a Post in PostFactory: `php artisan make:factory CategoryFactory --model=Category`
+            - Change Category creation migration file's name by changing the date manually to a date before Post creation migration file's name
+            - Run `php artisan migrate:fresh`
+        - Country entity changes:
+            - Also need to create CountryFactory since a country_id is required to create a User in UserFactory: `php artisan make:factory CountryFactory --model=Country`
         - Change `database\factories\PostFactory.php`
         - Make sure the Post model uses the HasFactory trait.
         - Test: `php artisan test --filter 'PostControllerTest::it_can_list_all_posts'`
+        - Testing `it_can_search_answers_by_faq()`:
+            - Since default is `sqlite`, FullText index will not work and `app\Http\Controllers\Api\V2\PostController.php` > `getAnswers()` query testing will not work as expected
+            - Check if fultext is anabled in `content` column.
+If empty that means not enabled:
+            `info('index: ' , DB::select('SHOW INDEX FROM posts WHERE Key_name = "content"'));`
+            - If you do a basic query like this, it will work.
+                ```$results = DB::table('posts')
+                        ->select('content')
+                        ->where('content', 'LIKE', '%' . $faq . '%')
+                        ->get();
+                ```
+            - Therefore this test will not pass with our test DB settings right now.
     - Mocking External (Third Party) APIs and Services (CoinGecko Cryptocurrency Data API)
         - Create a Service for CoinGecko API: `app/Services/CoinGeckoService.php`
         - Create a Controller: `app/Http/Controllers/CoinGeckoController.php`